Arittra101/Arittra101/README.md

 # Hey there, I'm  [Arittra Das]() <img src="https://media.giphy.com/media/iJUhSOR9agCiXPFBqu/giphy.gif" width="50px">

-#### I'm an undergraduate student at Ahsanullah University of Science and Techonology studying computer science and engineering.
+#### A recent graduate from Ahsanullah University of Science and Technology, I am currently engaged as a Trainee Software Engineer at SEBPO.

 <br />